 |Common challenges||Benefits of OLOA 46600|

-OLOA 46600 was officially approved by GE Jenbacher for type two, three, four and six engines operating on landfill gas (Class C) or biogas (Class B) using Group II base oil.
+OLOA 46600 is approved by GE® Jenbacher for type two, three, four and six engines operating on landfill gas (Class C) or biogas (Class B) using Group II base oil.
 After undergoing more than 30,000 hours of rigorous testing, GE Jenbacher found that every one of the used oil analyses met its rigorous standards.
+OLOA 46600 is also approved by MAN for M3271-4 & M3271-5 engines using sewage gas, biogas, wood gas or landfill gas as fuels.

 Properly formulated natural gas engine oils must withstand the high temperatures of natural gas combustion while at the same time not contributing to combustion chamber deposits, spark plug fouling, or exhaust valve torching.
 Unlike diesel engines, natural gas engine oils do not need to contain high levels of dispersants as no soot is created during natural gas combustion.